Prefer the terminal? View the CLI quick start.

-JAIPilot is an IntelliJ plugin that automatically generates robust, high-coverage JUnit tests for Java code.
+JAIPilot is an IntelliJ plugin that automatically generates robust, high-coverage Java Unit tests for Java code.
 It understands method logic, handles mocking, and self-corrects errors — so you don’t have to write tests manually.

 JAIPilot is ideal for Java developers who want to avoid repetitive boilerplate test code and achieve high test coverage quickly.
 It’s especially useful if you want reliable tests without switching context or writing prompts manually.